bryanbrattlof/bryanbrattlof/README.md

 ### Hi 👋 I’m Bryan, and I like to create things.

 - 💡 A naturally curious person working on something fun.
-- 🔭 Always working on contributing more to the Linux Kernel.
+- 🔭 Always working on contributing more to the [Linux Kernel].
 - 🌱 Currently learning everything I can about Embedded Systems
 - 📫 How to reach me: [email] | [twitter]
 - 😄 Pronouns: [he/him]